 So why is net neutrality being rolled back now?
 Internet service providers have been fighting to roll back non-discrimination policies since the dial-up era, with little success.
 That is until now.
 Internet service providers have found an ally in this administration's commissioner of the FCC, Ajit Pai.
 In 2017, Pai changed commission policy and overturned net neutrality protections.
 This decision was promptly challenged in court.
 In October 2019, a federal judge ruled that the FCC does have the authority to take such action; however, the states are free to implement their own net neutrality protections if they so choose.
 Now, the states are rushing to implement their own policies.
 Another flurry of court cases to determine their constitutionality will inevitably ensue.
-The states are resulting to implement their own policies.
+The service providers in the service providers and the service provide